FaustinCarter/anl_fridge_control/README.rst

   want to lower the temperature, be sure to change the PID temperature and heater range as well as the He3 UC pump voltage.

   - It is suggested that the He3 UC pump voltage be set to 1.00 V if you want to sit at 600 mK, and be turned to 0.00 V if you are planning on moving to a lower temperature.

-    - It is suggested that the PID heater range be set to

 - basic_functions.finish_cycle: Runs the part of a cycle that waits for the heat exchanger temperature to rise and then cools the fridge to base.

   - Called by other scripts; can be called if you are manually calling part of the cycle (i.e. if something goes wrong midway through)